 Good as it may sound, Goodreads has limitations that have left many users discouraged and lost in the crowd.

 Goodreads has been criticized for various things, including its outdated and archaic design, and many users are now looking for better replacements, all with features that match or surpass Goodreads.

-I have a few recommendations for you if you want an excellent alternative to Goodreads.
+As mentioned above, I have a few recommendations for you if you want to find out the options you have besides Goodreads.

 Explore: Best Alternatives To Z-library